RyanSR71/waveform_uncertainty/docs/source/maxL.rst

 Returns:
 --------
 maxL_dict: dictionary
-  dictionary containing all of the parameters in the posterior and their most likely values
+  dictionary of the maximum likelihood values of each of the injected parameters